amleshkashyap/moreRailsEtc/servers/security_topics/threats/web_applications/README.md

       3. Penetration testing and scans by DAST tools don't generate alerts.

   * Server Side Request Forgery (SSRF) - Since 2021
+    - Occurs when a webserver fetches from a remote resource without validating the user supplied URL - an attacker can make the server fetch unsafe items.
+    - Increasing prevalence due to a drive for user convenience.
+    - Prevention -
+      1. Segregation of remote resource access functionalities in a separate network.
+      2. Sanitize and validate client supplied data, disabling HTTP redirections, not sending raw responses back to client, enforcing scheme/port, etc.

 ### Older OWASP Top 10 Attacks